whyrsm/BelajarShafa/RAILWAY_DEPLOYMENT.md

    - Under "Settings" → "Root Directory", set it to `server` (for backend) or `client` (for frontend)
    - This ensures Railway builds from the correct directory, not the monorepo root

-2. **Use Dockerfile instead of Nixpacks:**
+2. **Use Dockerfile (Already Configured):**
-   - If the error persists, Railway will automatically detect and use the `Dockerfile` in the server directory
+   - The `server/railway.json` is configured to use the Dockerfile
-   - The Dockerfile explicitly uses `npm install` instead of `npm ci`
+   - The Dockerfile explicitly uses Node.js 20 and `npm install` instead of `npm ci`
+   - Railway should automatically detect and use the Dockerfile

 3. **Manual Build Command Override:**
    - In Railway service settings, go to "Settings" → "Build & Deploy"